zemse/create-solidity-project/README.md

 ## Acknowledgement

-This tool is heavyly inspired from [facebook/create-react-app](https://github.com/facebook/create-react-app).
+This tool is heavily inspired from [facebook/create-react-app](https://github.com/facebook/create-react-app).
+Creators of this project are very much thankful to `create-react-app`'s creators and contributors.